engr101staff/engr101matlab/_sources/vectors_and_matrices/content/common_functions.in.rst

 MATLAB has a ton of built-in functions for working with vectors and matrices.
-Here are some common ones that you might find useful:
+Below are some common ones that you might find useful:

-The :code:`'` operator implements a **transpose** operation, which basically gives you back a copy of a matrix with the rows turned into columns and columsn turned into rows:
+The :code:`'` operator implements a **transpose** operation, which basically gives you back a copy of a matrix with the rows turned into columns and columns turned into rows:

 .. raw:: html